FAQ

 Handbook for their rank.
 These books include all of the information that the Cubs will need to work through their adventures and ranks, and serve as a helpful reference for parents.

-Lion Kit (K)
+Lion Handbook (K)

 Tiger Handbook (1st Grade)